 - A. Students who enroll in and successfully complete 75 hours of non-paid voluntary community or school service work may earn one-half elective credit in Voluntary School/Community Service (course number 2104330) or one-half elective credit in Voluntary Public Service (course number 0500370).
 A total of one credit may be earned through community service.
 The grade awarded is "pass" (P). - B. Students must complete a minimum of 75 hours of service in order to earn the one-half credit for either course.
 Credit may not be earned for service provided as a result of court action.
-The school principal or designee is responsible for preapproving specific volunteer activities before the student begins any community service project for high school elective credit. - C. For high school credit and Bright Futures eligibility, volunteer/community service hours must be submitted to the school counselor on or before ten (10) school days prior to the last day of student attendance for the school year.
+The school principal or designee is responsible for pre-approving specific volunteer activities before the student begins any community service project for high school elective credit.
+Students may begin earning their hours in the summer prior to entering 9th grade. - C. For high school credit and Bright Futures eligibility, volunteer/community service hours must be submitted to the school counselor on or before ten (10) school days prior to the last day of student attendance for the school year.
+Note: Please see Bright Futures website for most updated information.

-XII.
+XI.
 STUDENT RIGHTS FOR INSTRUCTION